Appalachian Trail #2 (VT 9 to Stratton Mountain)

 Highlights:

-From VT 9 near the town of Bennington, The Appalachian Trail climbs past the Goddard, Caughnawaga, Kid Gore, and Story Spring Shelters and reaches a fire tower at Stratton Mountain.
+The highlight of the section is Stratton Mountain (3,940 feet), one of Vermont’s iconic peaks and a historic place for the Appalachian Trail.
+From the fire tower near the summit, hikers see expansive views across the Green Mountains, the Taconic Range, and on clear days, the Adirondacks and White Mountains.
 Benton MacKaye, who first published a proposal for the creation of the Appalachian Trail, is thought to have come up with the idea during a hike on this mountain.
-A cabin with a summer caretaker is near the summit for overnight use, and a side trail leads a short distance to the Stratton Ski Area where a gondola provides access to the base of the mountain.
+A cabin with a summer caretaker is near the summit for overnight use, and a side trail leads a short distance to the Stratton Ski Area where a gondola provides access to the base of the mountain..
+Overall, this stretch is considered a step up in difficulty and solitude from southern Vermont, offering classic Green Mountain wilderness hiking with a mix of history and mountain scenery.

 Speak Your Mind